 Cisco Crosswork is a huge leap forward for our industry.
-Through a multi-part blog series, we will be going into more detail with you about our five new automation solutions that are designed to help solve our customers’ challenges in planning, designing, implementing, operating, and optimizing their networks:
+Through a multi-part blog series, we will be going into more detail with you about our four new automation solutions that are designed to help solve our customers’ challenges in planning, designing, implementing, operating, and optimizing their networks:

 This new portfolio is built on the proven foundation of open APIs in Cisco Network Services Orchestrator (NSO) and Cisco’s WAN Automation Engine (WAE), Cisco Crosswork Network Automation now incorporates advanced data consolidation, machine learning, event correlation, and closed-loop change automation.

 The opportunity that I have to meet with leading Service Providers around the world is one of the best parts of my role at Cisco.
 In talking to business leaders about their operational challenges, it is apparent that while no two Service Providers are the same, the challenges they face are very similar.